vdstack/mockit/README.md

 # verifyThat

 You can verify how the mock was called using the `verifyThat` API.
-It provides a semantic way to verify the mock's behaviour.
+It provides a semantic way to verify a function mock behaviour.
 It couples your test code with the module under test implementation though, so use it carefully, when it makes sense to verify a behaviour that cannot be tested by reading the module's returned value (for example, when testing side-effects).
 It can also be useful to test that a dependency was NOT called in a specific branch of your code.